Earthsea (universe)

 Earthsea is a fictional world created by American writer Ursula K. Le Guin.
 Introduced in her short story "The Word of Unbinding", published in 1964, Earthsea became the setting for six Earthsea books, beginning with A Wizard of Earthsea, first published in 1968, and continuing with The Tombs of Atuan, The Farthest Shore, Tehanu, Tales from Earthsea and The Other Wind.
 Nine short stories by Le Guin are set in Earthsea; the earliest two ('"The Word of Unbinding'" and "The Rule of Names") in her 1975 collection of short stories The Wind's Twelve Quarters, five in Tales from Earthsea, and the final two (2014's '"The Daughter of Odren'" and 2018's "Firelight") in an illustrated collection (along with the 1993 essay Earthsea Revisioned) in The Books of Earthsea (released in 2018 to celebrate the 50th anniversary of A Wizard of Earthsea).

-Geography
+Geography and Climate

-The world of Earthsea is one of sea and islands: a vast archipelago of hundreds of islands surrounded by mostly uncharted ocean.
-Earthsea contains no large continents, with the archipelago resembling Indonesia or the Philippines.
-The largest island, Havnor, at approximately 380 mi across is about the size of Great Britain.
-The cultures of Earthsea are not direct analogues of those of our world, but are literate non-industrial civilizations.
-Technologically, Earthsea is an early Iron Age society, with bronze used in places where iron is scarce.
-Ged's father is a bronze-smith.
-Weapons also include the use of wood and other hard but easily crafted metals.
-The overall climate of Earthsea is temperate, comparable to the mid-latitudes of the northern hemisphere.
-There is a yearly transition from warm summers to cold and snowy winters, especially in northern islands like Gont and Osskil.
-In the southern regions of Earthsea it can be much warmer.
+The planet of Earthsea is one of sea and islands: a vast archipelago of hundreds of islands surrounded by mostly uncharted ocean.
+Earthsea contains no large continents.
+The largest island, Havnor, at approximately 380 mi across, is about the size of Great Britain.
+The overall climate of Earthsea is temperate, comparable to the mid-latitudes of the northern hemisphere of Earth.
+There is a yearly transition from warm summers to cold and snowy winters, especially on northern islands like Gont and Osskil.
+In the southern regions of Earthsea, it can be much warmer.

 People and cultures

+The cultures of Earthsea are not direct analogues of those of the real world, but are literate non-industrial civilizations.